cgwire/kitsu/docs/getting-started-artist/README.md

 Each time you change the status of a task, you can attach a text comment to it.

-For example, when you start a **new task** you can say that everything is ok.
+For example, when you start a **new task**, you can say that everything is ok.
 If some information is missing, you can either ask all the questions you want.

 To change the Status, let's say from ![Todo](../img/getting-started/todo_icon.png) to ![Wip](../img/getting-started/wip_icon.png) as an example, start by filling the comment box (1).
-Then, click on the status box and choose the one you want (2), upload a preview (3).
+Then, click on the status box, choose the one you want (2), and upload a preview (3).

 You can drag and drop your file directly into the comment section, or you can use the **Add a preview to publish** button.